Angkor Pandaw in Ha Long Bay Angkor Pandaw in Ha Long Bay

 Embarkation

-PM: Transfer from Hanoi International Airport or meeting point to Halong Bay to embark on your Pandaw ship with a stop for lunch en route.
-Cast off the late afternoon with a welcome cocktail for an evening sail, dropping anchor in a sheltered bay amidst the beautiful island scenery.
+PM: Transfer from Hanoi to Tuan Chau, Halong Bay (approximately 130km and 2.5-hour journey) by bus with a guide.
+Upon arrival, embark your Pandaw ship and enjoy lunch on board.
+Cast off in the afternoon with a welcome cocktail for an evening sail, dropping anchor in Coconut Beach a sheltered bay amidst the beautiful island scenery.

 TRANSFER FROM HANOI AIRPORT